The Most Popular Baby Names of 2026: Trends & Predictions

 In other words, this is not guesswork dressed up as certainty.
 It is a trend-based prediction grounded in real data.

 If you want the short version first, these are the names that look best placed to dominate conversation, search interest and shortlist popularity in 2026.
+The Strongest in column shows whether each name is driven mainly by UK data, US data, or both.

 Predicted top girls’ baby names of 2026

-| Name | 2026 outlook | Why it looks strong |
+Name Strongest in 2026 outlook Why it looks strong View Data

 Predicted top boys’ baby names of 2026

-| Name | 2026 outlook | Why it looks strong |
+Name Strongest in 2026 outlook Why it looks strong View Data

-| Noah | Very likely to stay near the top | One of the strongest crossover names in the English-speaking world |
+Noah Both Very likely near the top US #2 and stable; one of the strongest crossover names in English-speaking data

 The most popular names rarely rise in isolation.
 They tend to emerge from larger patterns, and 2026 looks set to be shaped by a few especially clear ones.